St. Patrick's Day Crafts to Make With Your Little Leprechauns

 Wearable Four-Leaf Clover Craft

-On a dinner-size paper plate, draw a circle about 1-3/4 inches from the edge.
-Draw your shamrock inside this circle, with the base of the shape touching the line (for a symmetrical design, fold the plate in half before drawing half the shape along the fold).
-Cut out the shape and the head hole along the curved line.
-Bend up the shape.
+Use a package of green paper plates ($3, Amazon) and use a few clever cuts to transform the plates into shamrock shapes.
+On the paper plate, draw a circle about 1-3/4 inches from the edge.
+Draw your shamrock inside this circle, with the base of the shape touching the line.
+Cut out the shape and the head hole along the curved line, then bend up the shape.
 Have your child try on the hat, and widen the head hole as needed.
 Decorate the hat with paint, crayons, markers, and glitter.

-Amp up your favorite St. Patrick's Day desserts with some adorable cupcake toppers that take just minutes to pull together.
-Back a festive St. Pat's sticker on sparkly green cardstock and hot-glue to a toothpick.
+Amp up your favorite St. Patrick's Day desserts with some adorable cupcake toppers that take only a few minutes to pull together.
+Back a festive St. Pat's sticker on sparkly green cardstock and hot glue it to a toothpick.
+If you're looking for a tasty cupcake recipe, try our Chocolate Mojito Cupcakes.

 Satisfy any wee visitors this St. Patrick's Day with a box full of tiny O-shape cereal disguised as adorable doughnuts.